 Map of the East Coast of Brazil from 1647

-Blaeu first issued this and its accompanying maps in 1647 to Gaspar Barleus’ Rerum per octennium in Brasilia.
+Blaeu first issued this and its companion maps in 1647 for Gaspar Barleus’ Rerum per octennium in Brasilia.
 They were also assembled into a large wall map, Brasilia qua parte paret Belgis.

 The maps then appeared in the Atlas Maior beginning in 1662.